rust-lang/rust-forge/src/how-to-start-contributing.md

 - Compiler team: a Major Change Proposal (MCP) or a Request For Comment (RFC) (read more [here][mcp-or-rfc-compiler])
 - Rustdoc team: Contact the team on their [Zulip channel][rustdoc-zulip]
 - Library team: open an API Change proposal (ACP) on [GitHub][acp-libs] or reach out the team [on Zulip][acp-zulip] (read more [here][libs-docs])
-- Bootstrap team: ask in the team [Zulip channel][t-boostrap-zulip]
+- Bootstrap team: ask in the team [Zulip channel][t-bootstrap-zulip]

 In case of doubt, feel free to ask on [Zulip][rust-zulip].